agc93/downlink/docfx/doc/storage-az.md

 > Check the [configuration guide](./configuration.md) for full details

-You can quickly enable the Azure Storage backend by setting the **`Storage`** configuration key to "Azure" or "AzureStorage".
+You can quickly enable the Azure Storage backend by setting the **`Storage`** configuration key to "AzureStorage".

 This will invoke the `AddAzureStorage()` method and add Azure Storage to your application.